-The Canadian Journalism Foundation Hosts March 6 Event
+The Canadian Journalism Foundation Hosts April 3 Vancouver Event

-legal issues that are impacting everyone from the seasoned blogger to the
+impact everyone from the seasoned blogger to the average Internet user in

 What: Anyone who blogs, comments, sends e-mail or otherwise publishes